-Follow-up prospecting and sampling programs were completed, including initial sampling on the JJ Gold Showing on the southern part of the property and at the Wiley Lake Nickel Showing.
+Follow-up prospecting and sampling programs were completed, including initial sampling on the JJ Showing on the southern part of the property and at the Wiley Lake Nickel Showing.
 Sampling at Wiley Lake returned nickel values as high as 2.43% and copper as high as 0.43%.
-Anomalous gold values were found at the JJ showing.
+Anomalous gold values were found at the JJ Showing.

 Exploration in 2021 was funded by Rio Tinto.
 Drilling was carried out on three targets defined by earlier geophysical surveys, The fourth target at Currie Lake West was not drilled.
 A total of 739.5 metres was completed in four diamond drill holes.
-Although magmatic, no significant nickel or copper mineralization was intersected.
+Although magmatic sulphides were encountered in the drilling program, no significant nickel or copper mineralization was intersected.